 There may be many jobs you will enjoy, and your career will be made up of different jobs over your lifetime.
 Learn as much as you can about yourself and the world of work to make knowledgeable decisions about your future.
 Talk with families, advisors, faculty, and others who want to help you determine the best direction for you.

-FOCUS 2.0 is a self-guided career and education planning tool which will help you:
+- FOCUS 2.0 is a self-guided career and education planning tool which will help you identify WMU majors that fit with your interests.

 This site will only work if you access it through this page